 History

+Already in the 1800 we see Dutch people settling in Australia.
 A rather famous early immigrant was Willem Hendrik Paling who settled in Sydney in 1853.
 He established music stores in Sydney and Brisbane, wrote music, was a teacher and a performer.
-In the section personal stories more early migrants and their stories are listed.

 The 1911 caucus lists only 650 Dutch born in Australia.